coecms/frontdetection/README.md

 - linejoin: Turns a list of latitude and longitude points into a list of joined lines.

+- linejoin_graph: Similar to linejoin + line_filter but uses a graph based linejoin method with scipy.
+It's faster but prodcues a slightly different answer.

 - smoother: Smooths an input 2-d xarray using a given kernel and a number of passes.

 - front: Identifies fronts in the data using the Berry et al. method.